 Marina Bay Sands has a convention center, a shopping mall, and many celebrity chef restaurants in the complex.
 You can also attend a show at the theatre or watch the light and music show at the esplanade by the Marina water every evening.

 The hotel is permanently fully booked which is why in April 2019 Marina Bay Sands announced that it was going to build a fourth tower that would be located adjacent to the current three but only connected underground.
 This will be a suites-only resort and it will also have huge entertainment areas and an amusement park.
+If you can’t book the Marina Bay Sands there are plenty of other great hotels and hostels in Singapore.

 Being a rich country